marcadam/TeeVee/README.md

 - User can share the channels with their friends or on social media

 Nice-to-haves:
+- User can like/dislike individual content in the channel; disliking something will also skip the channel forward
 - User can filter content: prefer specific content producers / sources,  or to blacklist topics/sources/producers
 - User can see and watch their friends' public channels
 - User can see all of their 'likes'